marieBvr/marieBvr/index.md

 ## CV

 ### Background & position
+**October 2020-March 2021** - Long term mission at the Bioinformatics Group, Wageningen University and Research, NL I was awarded a Staff Exchange Grant from the [ELIXIR project](https://elixir-europe.org/about-us/staff-exchange-programme) to:
+ - integrate the [virAnnot pipeline](doi:10.1094/PBIOMES-07-19-0037-A) in the GALAXY environment to make viral metagenomics analyses easily accessible for all the community
+ - develop a method to prioritize the genes of a QTL region in order to identify more precisely the causal gene affecting trait

 **Since October 2017** - Bioinformatics ingineer permanent position at INRAe, Bordeaux, France<br/>
 Development of virAnnot pipeline for viral metagenomic analyses.
 Databases and web interfaces development for plant viruses.